fnote/price-breakdown-FE-application/README.md

 Front-end application for Cloud PCI

 ### `npm install`
-Before installing the dependencies, you'll have to do an npm login in the terminal to login to the jFrog server with the following details:
+Before installing the dependencies, do the following.
+Set the default npm registry with an Artifactory npm repository using the following command:

+`npm config set registry https://syscobt.jfrog.io/artifactory/api/npm/npm/`

+Login

+`npm login`

+When prompted, provide the JFrog Artifactory login credentials as follows:

 `Username : bt-pricingplatform`